Super-Protocol/docs/docs/developers/deployment_guides/python/solution.md

 The path to `resource.json` should a relative path from where SPCTL is located.
 :::

-Copy all the files from `Image Classification` directory, except `pypi` folder, into your `run` directory.
+Unpack the archive, copy all the files from it, except `pypi` folder, into your `run` directory.
 We will create `pypi` folder later ourselves.

 The file `entrypoint.py` is the one that gets executed when you run your Python script on Super Protocol.
 You can use any additional modules in your project as long as you have this file in place.